What are Sailing Injuries?

 Please contact us to schedule an appointment with our talented team.
 People experiencing Injuries from sailing ought to be evaluated to optimize recovery and limit further injury and mobility issues.

 If you have been hurt, it’s important to be evaluated by a highly skilled professional.
 Call Drs.
-Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start to restore comfort to your hand, wrist or elbow.
+Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment and obtain an accurate diagnosis.